ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 The ``Domain`` object contains the PDE and its boundary conditions, as well as the ``Validator`` and ``Inferencer`` objects in this example.
-Modulus Sym calls the PDE and its boundary conditions "constraints."
+PhysicsNeMo Sym calls the PDE and its boundary conditions "constraints."
 The PDE, in particular, constrains the outputs on the interior of the domain.
 The ``Domain`` and the configuration options both in turn will be used to create an instance of the ``Solver`` class.